Zelda64Recomp/Zelda64Recomp/README.md

 #### Linux and Steam Deck Support
 A Linux binary is available for playing on most up-to-date distros, including on the Steam Deck.

 To play on Steam Deck, extract the Linux build onto your deck.
-Then, in desktop mode, right click the Zelda64Recompiled executable file and select "Add to Steam" as shown.
+Then, in desktop mode, right click the Zelda64Recompiled executable file and select "Add to Steam".
 From there, you can return to Gaming mode and configure the controls as needed.
 See the [Steam Deck gyro aim FAQ section](#how-do-i-set-up-gyro-aiming-on-steam-deck) for more detailed instructions.

 ## Planned Features
 * Dual analog control scheme (with analog camera)